mikev-duff/time_tracker_service_basic/README.md

 > bundle exec rake db:migrate
 > bundle exec rake db:reset  #if we want to clear it out

-1. Add an authentication method in app/controllers/application_controller.rb:
+1. Add an authentication method in app/controllers/application_controller.rb.
+This will check to see if the user is already authenticated, and if not will return an unauthorized response.
+It optionally checks to see if a user has admin privileges:
 <pre><code>
     def authenticate(adminCheck=false)
       authenticate_or_request_with_http_basic('Login') do |username, password|